Public transport in Tallinn: Commuter Train

-The Elron commuter trains are officially regional trains.
-They serve the Greater Tallinn Area in Harju County and travel through the Kristiine, Nõmme and Lasnamäe districts of the city.
+Elron commuter trains serve the Greater Tallinn Area in Harju County and travel through the Kristiine, Nõmme and Lasnamäe districts of the city.
 They are used mostly by residents of Harju County and Nõmme district, the southernmost district of Tallinn.
 The trains terminate at Tallinn Baltic Station in the Kesklinn district, close to the Põhja-Tallinn district.
 Railway transport is free for registered city residents within the city borders (1st zone).
-Trains in Tallinn are typically scheduled with 10- to 20-minute intervals at rush hour (6 am to 8:30 am and 3:30 pm to 6:30 pm), and at 20- to 35-minute intervals at other times.
+Trains on westbound lines in Tallinn are typically scheduled with 10- to 20-minute intervals at rush hour (6 am to 8:30 am and 3:30 pm to 6:30 pm), and at 20 minute intervals at other times.
+While eastbound and southwestbound lines have irregular service.
 Trains are in service typically from 5:15 am to 11:45 pm, depending on the direction and line.
 Nõmme district has installed bicycle parking in every railway station in the district to encourage commuter train use by its residents.
 Currently there are no appropriate feeder bus routes for the commuter train in Nõmme district.

 Elron has operated Stadler Flirt EMU and DMU trains since 2013.
-New Škoda 7Ev electric commuter trains will start operating from 2024.
-New trains on the Tallinn–Tartu inter-city line will also serve the Eastern line inside of Tallinn.
-Five regional trains, bought through the same tender, will begin serving the Tallinn–Aegviidu route (Eastern line) in 2026.
+New Škoda 21Evelectric commuter trains started operating from December 15, 2025 on the Tallinn–Kloogaranna line and from January 5, 2026 on the Tallinn–Tapa line.
 The arrival of new trains between 2024 and 2026 will gradually solve the shortage of rolling stock and allow more frequent services on all routes, as Stadler Flirt EMUs will be allocated to Western line and some Stadler Flirt DMUs to South-Western line.

-As of December 2023, the following commuter train routes operate from the Baltic Station:
+As of January 2026, the following commuter train routes operate from Tallinn Baltic Station: